james-smedley-photography

 Close-up or macro photography is best done with a dedicated macro or micro lens or with a lens/camera with a macro setting.

 When tightly focused on tiny subjects the success of the photo is very sensitive to movement – of the camera or the subject.
 If we are taking a shot of a subject that’s not moving – like a pattern in the sand or a still blade of grass – a tripod is the answer for sharp focus.
-Moving subjects – like insects or a flower swaying in the wind are more problematic but can be photographed successfully with persistence, patience and a bit of good luck.
+Moving subjects – like insects or a flower swaying in the wind is more problematic but can be photographed successfully with persistence, patience and a bit of good luck.

 james-smedley-photography-1